Clash of the Champions: Clash of the Champions XIX

 Clash of the Champions XIX took place on June 16, 1992, in Charleston, South Carolina, at the McAlister Field House of The Citadel.
 The event aired on TBS on June 22, 1992.
 There were 4,600 fans in attendance and the show drew a 2.8 rating on TBS.
 The popularity of this event, and the opening of the new 12,000-seat arena twelve miles to the north, led this to be the last Clash on-campus.
-Further Charleston-based Clashes were held at the new arena.
+Later Charleston-based Clashes were held at the new arena.
 The storyline was that Miguel Pérez Jr. and Ricky Santana were assaulted backstage, although it was never shown.
 The rest of the tournament took place at The Great American Bash 1992.